9 Simple Ways to Turn Your Bedroom Into a Sleep Sanctuary

 Just like a mattress, the sheets you sleep in are of utmost importance, so you want to prioritise quality bedding that is practical, beautiful and affordable to promote a good night’s sleep.

-Our Bed Threads sheets are composed of 100% flax linen, and this natural fibre is well known to have a myriad of benefits.
+Our Bed Threads linen sheets are composed of 100% French flax – a natural fibre well known to have a myriad of benefits.
 Not only is it temperature-regulating (meaning it’s breathable in the summer and provides added warmth in the winter), but it also requires minimal effort to care for and style, it feels buttery-soft, it’s perfect for those with sensitive skin, and they’ll last you years.
 We’ve rounded up all the benefits of sleeping in 100% flax linen here.

 3. Try essential oils